 The major kinds of fats in the foods we eat are saturated, polyunsaturated, monounsaturated, and trans fatty acids.
 Saturated fats, trans fats, and dietary cholesterol raise blood cholesterol levels.
 A high level of cholesterol in the blood is a major risk factor for coronary artery disease, which can lead to a heart attack.

 Limiting the amount of fats in your diet and choosing healthier fats can help to reduce that risk.
 Here is some information to help you sort it out and make changes that can improve your health.

-Foods often have more than one type of fat.
+Foods often have more than 1 type of fat.
 As a general rule, foods that have mostly saturated fat are thicker (like butter, lard, or cream), while those that are mostly unsaturated are thinner (like oils).
-Knowing some basics may help you identify and avoid these less healthy options.
+A healthy eating pattern limits saturated fats and trans fats.